cakephp/docs/en/core-libraries/components/request-handling.rst

 when file extensions are enabled.

-By default RequestHandler will automatically detect AJAX requests based on the HTTP-X-Requested-With header that many javascript libraries use.
+By default RequestHandler will automatically detect AJAX requests based on the HTTP-X-Requested-With header that many JavaScript libraries use.
 When used in conjunction with :php:meth:`Router::parseExtensions()` RequestHandler will automatically switch the layout and view files to those that match the requested type.